|8.5 x 11" at 72 dpi||5 x 5.7" at 300 dpi||2.7" x 3.9" at 300 dpi||4" x 6" at 300 dpi|

 "Pagán is a fine pianist from a technical standpoint but he does not give in to garish display of his talents.
 The articulation of his lines, which move from blues to bop in a heartbeat, is impressive . . .
 Is Waiting for You is a subtle knockout."

 Richard B. Kamins, Cadence Magazine

-"He has a crisp touch and a very full piano style . . . there's excellent rapport between the pianist and the two rhythm men . . . a convincing debut for the group . . .”
+"He has a crisp touch and a very full piano style . . . excellent rapport between the pianist and the two rhythm men . . . a convincing debut for the group . . .”

 John Chadwick, Jazz Journal